slowernews/wisdom-tldr/chapters/chapter_3_action.md

 In a world of propaganda, the truth is always a conspiracy.
 If you tell the truth you don't need to reharse anything.

+> *"Who's talking the truth doesn't need a lot of words."
+-- Polish proverb*

 > *"The truth does not require your participation in order to exist.
 Bullshit does."
 -- Terence McKenna*